-Common Defenses to Foreclosure
+What are the Common Defenses to Foreclosure?

 In Florida, mortgage holders are required to go to court to initiate a foreclosure.
 This means that you will have an opportunity to present to a court any defenses and objections to the bank’s attempts to foreclose on your home.
 Depending on the facts and circumstances of your case, there may be reasons that could lead the court to delay or stop a foreclosure of your home.